alkihis/busy-bird/README_file_helper.md

 - `f` return only files.
 - `d` return only directories.
 - `l` return `FileStats[]` objects instead of filenames (`string[]`).
-- `r` makes `ls()` recursive.
+- `p` remove subdirectory auto-prefixing, if `path` is not current working directory. `p` will not work in recursive mode (`r`), except if `e` is enabled.

+`max_depth` parameter specify the maximum number of subdirectories where the function can search in.
+If `max_depth` is negative, recursive mode is unlimited.
 This flag can make function very slow due to the high latency Cordova File System access.
-- `p` remove subdirectory auto-prefixing, if `path` is not current working directory. `p` will not work in recursive mode (`r`), except if `e` is enabled.

 ---
 ***`EntryObject` information***